Raymond Dart: Paleoanthropology and the discovery of Australopithecus

-Neuroscience
+Neuroanatomy, physical anthropology and race typology

+Dart was director of the School of Anatomy at the University of the Witwatersrand, Johannesburg until 1958.
+There he worked with Phillip Tobias, who continued his work in the study of the Cradle of Humankind and other paleoanthropological sites.

+Although Dart's name is mostly associated with the discovery of Australopithecus, he spent large parts of his career working on comparative anatomy, physical anthropology and racial typology.
+Like many scientists of the time, he believed in classifying humans according to their physical characteristics as a means to understand human evolution and justify the hierarchy of race.
+He had a particular interest in the anatomy of the South African San and Khoekhoe people, and in 1936 he led a major expedition by Wits scientists to the Kalahari, where he gathered San individuals to take their measurements and photographs, recording the characteristics of their face, hair, and other body parts including the genitals.
+He also collected some 70 face masks, by moulding plaster of Paris onto the faces of living people, following a practice developed by Lidio Cipriani (who believed in the racial superiority of Italians over Africans, and was later to work in the Italian race office).
+Based on these data as well as anthropometric data earlier collected by others, in 1937 he published two articles in the journal Bantu Studies.
+Like others, he described San people by the offensive and dehumanising term of "living fossils, representative of the primitive state of all mankind, mementos of our primaeval past”.

 Dart proposed the idea of dual evolutionary origins of the neocortex.
 During his research in the 1930s in Africa, he studied the architecture of reptilian brains.
 He was able to identify a primordial neocortex, the oldest structure that can be considered as a neocortex, in a reptile.
 He identified a distinction between the cytoarchitecture in an area that split it into a para-hippocampal and a para-pyriform region.

 Personal life

 Dart married Dora Tyree, a medical student from Virginia, U.S., in 1921 in Woods Hole, Massachusetts, U.S., and they divorced in 1934.
 He married Marjorie Frew, head librarian at the University of Witwatersrand in Johannesburg, South Africa in 1936 and they had two children.